sa-tre/satre-specification/docs/source/pillars/computing_technology.md

 * - Your TRE should be able to provide access to high performance computing or other scaleable compute resource if required by users.
   - If a TRE supports users conducting computationally intensive research it should provide access to dynamically scaleable compute or the equivalent.
     For example this may be in the form of a batch scheduler on a HPC cluster, or a dynamically created compute nodes on a cloud platform.
   - Recommended
+* - Your TRE should be able to provide access to accelerators such as GPUs if required by users.
+  - GPUs and other accelerators are commonly used in machine learning and other computationally intensive research.
+    TREs should make it clear to users whether GPUs and other resources are available whilst projects are being assessed.
+  - Recommended
 * - Your TRE could make data available to researchers using common database systems such as PostgreSQL, MSSQL or MongoDB.
   - Databases must be secured and only accessible to users within the same project.